GilmarBnp/CadastroEJB/README.md

 # CadastroEJB
 #To run the project
 #Use Netbeans with Javadb and Eclipselink for JPA
-#Create a database with a name EmpresaCadastro
+#Create a database with a name EmpresaCadastro in Glassfish